Medical Conditions

 Living in the family home

 Where possible, remaining in the family home is the best solution for continued care.
-To ensure that the child is able to live comfortably within the family home, home adaptations may be required.
+To ensure that the child can live comfortably within the family home, home adaptations may be required.
 Appropriate adaptations should ensure the young person can live as normal life as possible without restriction, with the ability to move around the home freely.
 The child should not be separated from the family due to the inability to move between floors.

 Home lifts